jackyor/llm/README.md

 # llm
 I use groq to access Mixtral 8x7b llm model.
-Reason of choosing groq is the api is easily created in Hong Kong and free of charge.
+Reason of choosing groq is the api is easy to create in Hong Kong and free of charge.

 The request content is in the content.txt which contain the text article and a prompt.
 The article is copy from the source https://techcrunch.com/2023/10/27/x-is-launching-new-premium-and-basic-subscription-tiers/.